Melanoma tests

 Sentinel lymph node biopsy

 To find the sentinel lymph node, a small amount of radioactive dye is injected into the area where the initial melanoma was found.
-The surgeon removes any lymph nodes that take up the dye so a pathologist can check them under the microscope for cancer cells.
+During the surgery, blue dye is also injected – any lymph nodes that take up both dyes will be removed so a pathologist can check them under the microscope for cancer cells.

 Understanding the pathology report